Skip to content

 Registration for Ottawa Pastoral Care Training courses opens

-Posted on July 31, 2025 by Ottawa Churches Chronicle
+Posted on July 31, 2025 by Christopher Adam

 The Ottawa Pastoral Care Training Program, an ecumenical initiative offering laity formation in pastoral care since 1979, has opened up registration for its Fall 2025 Basic Course.
 The course is geared to those who volunteer with church-based pastoral care teams.
 Participants can register for either the in-person course, hosted at St. Paul Presbyterian Church (971…